defensem3ch/intense-tech/markdown-EN/16-so-you-want-a-cartridge-family.md

 new USB-based flash cartridge, the [LinkNLoad32!](https://shop.insidegadgets.com/product/gameboy-linknload32-flash-cart-4mb-128kb-fram-with-usb/).
 Using the [GBxCart flasher software](https://www.gbxcart.com/), you are able to update and back up this cartridge with ease.
-Although I haven\'t used it, I can vouch for the quality of insideGadgets cartridges in general, and would recommend this cart if you are interested in a dedicated LSDJ flash cartridge.
+I can vouch for the quality of insideGadgets cartridges and would recommend this cart if you are interested in a dedicated LSDJ flash cartridge.

 Possibly the most popular cartridge format are those with their own